Data Analyst

 * Initiates referrals to student study team as appropriate in order to address the unique needs of students and works cooperatively with colleagues and administrators in attempting to resolve academic and behavioral concerns.

-* Prepares formal progress reports/report cards and provides other information appropriate for inclusion in the cumulative records of the pupils assigned to his or her classes.
+* Communicates regularly with pupils and parents regarding the educational and social progress of pupils.
+Prepares formal progress reports/report cards and provides other information appropriate for inclusion in the cumulative records of the pupils assigned to his or her classes.

-* Plans and coordinates the work of paraprofessionals, parents and volunteers as assigned.
+* Plans and coordinates the work of paraprofessionals, parents, and volunteers as assigned.

 * Assists in maintaining appropriate pupil behavior in school areas outside of his or her classroom, such as halls, grounds, cafeteria, etc., and supervises students in out-of-classroom activities as directed during the assigned working day.